twitter/rezolus/README.md

 By collecting telemetry in-kernel, we're able to gather data about events that happen at extremely high rates - e.g., task scheduling - with minimal performance overhead for collecting the telemetry.
-The eBPF samplers can be used to both capture runtime performance anomalies as well as characterize workloads.
+The BPF samplers can be used to both capture runtime performance anomalies as well as characterize workloads.